Dem Senators Sue Trump, Challenge Constitutionality Of Acting AG Matthew Whitaker’s Appointment

 “Because the Senate has not consented to Mr. Whitaker serving as an Officer of the United States, his designation by the President to perform the functions and duties of the Attorney General violates the Appointments Clause.
 Indeed, if allowed to stand, Mr. Whitaker’s appointment would create a road map for the evasion of the constitutionally prescribed Senate advice-and-consent role.”

-The Senators added that a separate law established 20 years ago created protocol for who should lead the DOJ specifically when a vacancy arises in the attorney general’s office.
+The Senators added that a separate law established 20 years ago created the protocol for who should lead the DOJ specifically when a vacancy arises in the attorney general’s office.
 When that happens, the law on the books stipulates that the deputy attorney general steps in to become the acting attorney general until a proper replacement can be nominated, by the president, and then confirmed by the U.S. Senate.